dame620/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls is for listing the content of a directory cd is for being on the home directory ls -l listing a content of a directory on long format
+ls is for listing the content of a directory cd is for being on the home directory ls -l listing a content of a directory on long format ls -nal listing on long format with hidden fill and group ids display numeric